amandaghassaei/botanigram/README.md

 <img class="lazy" src="docs/golden.jpg" alt="succulent with leaf growing order and the golden angle indicated" style="max-width: 500px;"/>

-Sequential leaves on this plant are spaced by the golden angle (137.5&deg;) – this angle is common to many species of plants you encounter on a daily basis.
+Sequential leaves on this plant are spaced by the golden angle (137.5&deg;) – this angle is common to many species of plants you encounter everyday.
 By rotating the image in increments of 137.5&deg;, we can place sequential leaves in approximately the same spot on the screen - giving the illusion that the leaf is slowly morphing from a small leaf bud into a fully mature leaf.
 This animation technique is based on a nineteenth century device called a [zoetrope](https://en.wikipedia.org/wiki/Zoetrope), which displays a sequence of gradually changing images, giving the illusion of motion (or, in this case, growing).

 The golden angle is related to some other mathematical concepts: the Fibonacci series and the golden ratio.
 If you're interested in learning more about the relationship between math and the growth patterns of plants, I recommend checking out the incredible three part YouTube series: ["Doodling in Math: Spirals, Fibonacci, and Being a Plant"](https://www.youtube.com/watch?v=ahXIMUkSXX0) by Vi Hart.